wkhere/stackless/Doc/distutils/examples.rst

 Checking a package
 ==================

-The ``check`` command allows you to verify if your package meta-data are meeting the minimum requirements to build a distribution.
+The ``check`` command allows you to verify if your package meta-data meet the minimum requirements to build a distribution.

-To run it, just call it over your :file:`setup.py` script.
+To run it, just call it using your :file:`setup.py` script.
 If something is missing, ``check`` will display a warning.

 Let's take an example with a simple script::